Lionsgate Canada

-Lionsgate Canada (formerly Records On Wheels Limited, ROW Entertainment, Entertainment One Income Fund, E1 Entertainment and Entertainment One) is a Canadian entertainment company and a subsidiary of Lionsgate Studios.
-Based in Toronto, the company is primarily involved in the acquisition and production of films and television series.
+Lionsgate Canada (formerly Records On Wheels Limited, ROW Entertainment, Entertainment One and E1 Entertainment) is a Canadian entertainment company and a subsidiary of Lionsgate Studios.
+Based in the Entertainment District in the city of Toronto, the company is primarily involved in the acquisition and production of films and television series.

 The company began on June 1, 1973 as the Canadian music distributor Records on Wheels Limited.
 After it was acquired by music retailer CD Plus, the company became ROW Entertainment; with its vice president of operations Darren Throop becoming president and CEO.
 ROW later acquired American music and home entertainment distributor Koch Entertainment.
 By 2007, the company—now known as Entertainment One—had begun to acquire other production companies and film distributors including Canadian distributors Les Films Séville and Alliance Films.
 By 2015, eOne had begun to expand its American operations, including investing in Amblin Partners, and acquiring a stake in The Mark Gordon Company.

 On December 30, 2019, eOne was acquired by American toy and entertainment company Hasbro for US$4 billion.
 The company saw cutbacks under Hasbro, which sold eOne's original music distribution business (now MNRK Music Group) to Blackstone on April 26, 2021, and closed its theatrical distribution operations in Australia, Canada, Spain, and the United Kingdom on June 29, 2022, and July 17, 2023.
 The cutbacks were part of a planned sale of entertainment assets not strongly tied to eOne's children's entertainment brands, such as Peppa Pig, which would be folded into Hasbro's intellectual property and merchandising business following the acquisition.

 On August 3, 2023, Hasbro announced that it would sell eOne's assets to Lionsgate (another Canadian-founded business, now known as Starz Entertainment) for $500 million.
 The deal closed on December 27, 2023.
 The company's assets would then be restructured, with the main division initially becoming eOne Canada before adapting its current name. eOne Films was placed under Lionsgate Films, while eOne Television merged with other assets into Lionsgate Television, with eOne's unscripted production assets being transferred to the newly formed Lionsgate Alternative Television.

 In May 2024, Lionsgate spun off its film and television business (including the company) into Lionsgate Studios.